 Using Payment analytics and insights to grow your business

-Now more than ever, organisations have access to large amounts of data that can be leveraged to their advantage.
+Now more than ever, organizations have access to large amounts of data that can be leveraged to their advantage.
 This age of big data and analytics has allowed merchants to make more strategic and informed operational decisions.
-However, the domain of payments has often been sidelined in the optimisation of data.
-While investing in analytics for areas such as marketing is more common, one should not underestimate the potential impact of payment data and insights.
+However, the domain of payments has often been sidelined in the optimization of data.
+While investing in analytics for areas such as marketing is more common, one should not underestimate the potential impact of payment analytics.
 Given the growth in online transactions, now is the perfect time to learn how to use in-depth reporting features for online payments.
 This will enable merchants to not only significantly reduce their costs but also generate higher revenues.
 Let us take a look into how this is achieved.

 Individual customer profiling can also be done using every customer’s account details and devices plotted against other customers on a cohesive interconnected customer identity graph.
 This allows one to recognise and differentiate regular loyal customers from the rest, analyse these customer segments and offer them customer loyalty rewards.
 In the case of customers who are not active anymore as seen with a decline in their transactions, merchants may also find it beneficial to offer them targeted promotions.
 There is also a lot more that can be done with the troves of insights gained from such a graph.
 If one believes in the old saying “Customer is King”, the need for such an analytics solution is quite clear.

 Merchants with a Multi-acquirer setup can greatly benefit from payment analytics on all their acquirers.
 It’s important to partner with a payment platform that can create a consolidated dashboard using a slew of information like the acquirer’s platform health, performance, and historic track record.
 A health check of such kind would include each acquirer’s success rate, reasons for unsuccessful transactions, currency-based conversion rates, and easy-to-navigate distribution graphs for the same.